myDevicesIoT/cayenne-docs/docs/LORA.md

 ### Setup device forwarding to Cayenne

-You do not need to configure any data forwarding to Cayenne.
+When using an OrbiWise gateway, you should not need to configure any additional data forwarding to Cayenne on the devices themselves.
 The OrbiWise gateway that you use should be configured to automatically forward the appropriate data to Cayenne.
-Once your gateway is working, and your device has been programmed, your devices will be ready to be added to your Cayenne dashboard.
+Once your gateway is setup and working, the LoRa devices connected to it will be ready to communicate their data with Cayenne.

 ###  Programming the device